2/18/2025

 Chief Executive Officer

 So it makes the interconnect a lot more complex, right?
-Because now you're no longer you're not just in the die, but you're you're sending data back and forth between different pieces of silicon.
+Because now you're not just in the dye, but you're sending data back and forth between different pieces of silicon.
 So that raises the ASP.
-We're also finding out that in these chip projects, you know, multiple there are multiple companies involved.
-So that involves multiple licenses.
-And of course, we treat each die as a separate project.
-So, you know, when when there were questions about the million dollar ASP, I think Kevin asked that the the chiplets are going and I said the microcontrollers may lower the ASP.
-But the chiplets of projects will increase it.
-Because there's multiple dies and even multiple companies involved in those in those projects.
+We're also finding out that in these chiplet projects, There are multiple companies involved, so that involves multiple licenses.
+Of course, we treat each die as a separate project.
+When there were questions about the million-dollar ASP, I think Kevin asked that, the chiplets are going, and I said the microcontrollers may lower the ASP, But the chiplets of projects will increase it because there's multiple dyes and even multiple companies involved in those projects.
 So that increases the revenue opportunity for our terrorists significantly.

 speaker